P-371/ASDML.NET.Legacy/SPEC.md

 }
 ```

-Classes can have non-primitive properties.
+Classes can have non-primitive *properties*.
 Let's add an OK button:

 ``` csharp
 class Window {